 3 But among you there must not be even a hint of sexual immorality, or of any kind of impurity, or of greed, because these are improper for God’s holy people.
 4 Nor should there be obscenity, foolish talk or coarse joking, which are out of place, but rather thanksgiving.
 5 For of this you can be sure: No immoral, impure or greedy person—such a person is an idolater—has any inheritance in the kingdom of Christ and of God.[a]
 6 Let no one deceive you with empty words, for because of such things God’s wrath comes on those who are disobedient.7 Therefore do not be partners with them.

 Questions to Think About

 - Do your parents have any restrictions on what you can do with your phone, television, and video games?
-How can your parents help protect you from exposure to inappropriate content on your electronic rectangles?
+If so, what are they and why do you have them?

 - Do you want help in protecting yourself from evil?
 Do you desire to flee from the sins described in today’s passage?
-If you are struggling with these sins, what specific steps can you take to get help with getting this spiritual garbage out of your life?
+If you are struggling with any of these sins, what specific steps can you take to get this spiritual garbage out of your life?